 - The touching took place in a dark or unfamiliar place,

-- The perpetrator was a different race than the defendant, or
+- The perpetrator was a different race than you, or

 - The child was very young.

-An experienced defense team will look for evidence that could undermine a child’s identification of the defendant as the perpetrator.
+We will look for evidence that could undermine a child’s identification of you as the perpetrator.

-To violate Penal Code 288, a person must willfully touch a minor or cause the minor to touch themself, the person, or a third party.
+To violate Penal Code 288, you must willfully touch a minor or cause the minor to touch themself, you, or a third party.
 Accidents are not crimes.

 Example: Scott tickles his nine-year-old niece Sarah in a playful, non-sexual way.
 As he tickles her, he accidentally touches her vaginal area through her clothes.
 Because the contact is accidental, Scott is not guilty of lewd acts with a child.

-Penal Code 288 only prohibits contact made for the purpose of sexually arousing the perpetrator or the child.
-If the defendant did not intend to sexually arouse or gratify themself or the minor, it is not child molestation.
+Penal Code 288 only prohibits contact made for the purpose of sexually arousing you or the child.
+If you did not intend to sexually arouse or gratify yourself or the minor, it is not child molestation.

 Example: Sally’s 12-year-old nephew Nathan finishes swimming and takes his trunks off to change.
 Sally sees what appears to be a rash on his penis.
 She holds his penis with her fingers to examine the skin.
 Sally is not doing this to arouse either herself or Nathan sexually.
 Even though she touches his sexual organ, she has not committed a crime.